HumanCellAtlas/data-portal-content/content/guides/userguides/exploring-projects.md

   1. the  [sequencing](/metadata/dictionary/protocol/sequencing/sequencing_protocol)  methods used
   1. details about the [project](/metadata/dictionary/project/project) contributors and their institutions

-[Metadata](/metadata/dictionary/process/analysis/analysis_process)  about [analyses](/pipelines) performed by the HCA DCP is also added to the project during project ingest.
+[Metadata](/metadata/dictionary/process/analysis/analysis_process)  about [analyses](/pipelines) performed by the HCA DCP are also added to the project during project ingest.

 ### Finding a Project of Interest